AngelaFNielsen/AngelaFNielsen.github.io/about/call.md

 API: Call
 =================

+#### Purpose
-#### Purpose: The Call API lets you lorem ipsum lorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsum.
+The Call API lets you lorem ipsum lorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsumlorem ipsum.
+#### Audience
-#### Audience: This documentation is designed for people familiar with Python.
+This documentation is designed for people familiar with Python.
 If you are not familiar with Python, you can find many Python tutorials available online.

 ```
 find_champion.